 Shelby O’Callaghan believes that each person who walks through her door is the author of her or his own unique story, and that each story comprises both profound challenges and personal strengths.
 She works in collaboration with individuals to help them uncover their strengths and overcome their suffering.

 Shelby O’Callaghan is a Registered Clinical Counsellor with the B.C.
 Association of Clinical Counsellors.
 She attended University of Lethbridge and Simon Fraser University and holds a Master of Counselling in Counselling Psychology and a Bachelor of Arts in Psychology and Criminology.
-She has over 12 years of experience working with individuals from age 5 to adulthood, in a variety of settings.
+Shelby has over 8 years of experience working as a counsellor in a variety of settings.
 She is dedicated to creating a respectful, accepting and authentic experience for all her clients, and utilizes a holistic and culturally sensitive approach to achieve this.

 Shelby specializes in postpartum depression and anxiety, as well as grief and loss of a child.
 She is also highly experienced in alleviating symptoms of depression, anxiety, self-harm and suicidal ideation; managing life stressors and transitions; parenting support; improving interpersonal relationships; and enhancing self-worth and self-esteem.